Eating Disorders In Children, Teens, Pregnancy | Eating Disorders Victoria

 Managing your health during pregnancy

-It is relatively common for women with eating disorders to be able to manage their eating disorder while they are pregnant, but relapse after their baby is born.
-Other women find the changes to their body during pregnancy very distressing, and struggle with their inability to fully control their eating and weight gain.
+It is relatively common for people with eating disorders to be able to manage their eating disorder while they are pregnant, but relapse after their baby is born.
+Others find the changes to their body during pregnancy very distressing, and struggle with their inability to fully control their eating and weight gain.
 Food aversions or cravings can also be troublesome if you have an eating disorder.

 It is extremely important that you are upfront with your health provider about your eating disorder, and that they fully understand your situation and treat you with sensitivity and care.
 Your pregnancy may be classed as ‘high risk’ and you may be monitored very carefully to manage your health and that of your baby.